 The views of Company employees, as gathered through the Group survey, are reviewed at business unit level by the Distribution Executive Committee.
 This data is supplemented by monthly KPIs, tailored business unit led engagement and the work of the Group's dedicated non-Executive Director for Employee Engagement, who provides feedback to the Managing Director of each business unit following relevant engagement.
 The Company also undertakes a standalone engagement survey for employees which performed well and for which there is a clear time-bound action plan to delivery improvements in employee engagement.
-People strategies and action plans to address employee views are developed and overseen by the Distribution Executive Committee in response to feedback received.
+People strategies and action plans to address employee views are developed and overseen by the business unit Executive Committee/the Directors in response to feedback received.